 A showplace of iconic 19th-century buildings, Townsville also hosts an array of cultural and sporting events.
 Groovin’ the Moo is the May Day long weekend musical highlight, while the Cultural Festival takes place in August each year.
 Award-winning restaurants and family-friendly attractions like Townsville Environmental Park abound.

 Things to do

-Deepen your understanding of marine life at the Reef HQ Aquarium opens in new window, the world’s largest living coral reef aquarium, offering fun and fascinating experiences in cooperation with the adjoining National Reef Education Centre.
+Deepen your understanding of marine life at the Reef HQ Great Barrier Reef Aquarium, the world’s largest living coral reef aquarium, offering fun and fascinating experiences in cooperation with the adjoining National Reef Education Centre.
 The aquarium’s 20m tunnel allows visitors to get amongst the sea life without getting wet.
 You can also visit the Turtle Hospital, where sick and injured marine turtles are cared for.